store Skip to content

 “My bad,” I confessed.
 “In all the insanity…slipped my mind.”
 I turned back to our ruffled bedstead of wagging tails and with a calm monotone voice, explained to both the pups and spouse how supper was being served.
 “Better than the Edmunds Fitzgerald.”
 I jested.
 “I can feed ya’ all but it’s gonna be a group grope!”

 And with that I disengaged from Turquoise and raced the chill to the kitchen where I rapidly, and without elegance, poured half a 40-pound bag of salmon/rice dog food into half a dozen silver feed bowls and then hurriedly topped off their water bowls as well.
-A couple of the dogs had followed me to the dog kitchen and were grazing as I rushed back to our makeshift boudoir where I tunneled into our flannel igloo.
+(Or use an automatic water bowl) A couple of the dogs had followed me to the dog kitchen and were grazing as I rushed back to our makeshift boudoir where I tunneled into our flannel igloo.
 The temperature had dropped like flying turkeys (“As God is my witness, I thought turkeys could fly".
 WKRP).

 Most of the dogs had death-raced to the kitchen once they heard the telltale kittle-ballast pinging the feed bowls.
 Once I was ensconced back in my blankets, spouse having kept my space warm, I saw that three remained.
 Turquoise, Mama Cass and Socrates apparently had a greater appetite for heat and sleep than they did for food at the moment.